Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 tags: "TeamServer organization settings"
 -->

 Organization administrators have access to a number of configuration settings specific to operating and managing an organization.
 This includes administering users as well as setting up password policy, integrations, server defaults and more.
-These settings can be found by selecting **Organization Settings** in the [User menu](user_tsguideui.html#overview).
+You can find these settings by selecting **Organization Settings** in the [User menu](user_tsguideui.html#overview).

 <a href="assets/images/Settings_Nav.png" rel="lightbox" title="Organization Settings"><img class="thumbnail" src="assets/images/Settings_Nav.png"/></a>

 ## General Information And Licensing
-View basic information about your organization and configure high level preferences such as Date and Time formats.
+View basic information about your organization and configure high-level preferences such as Date and Time formats.
 Get a picture of your organization's licensing.
-A summary will show the number of licenses being used as well as the number of licenses available to allocate to other assets.
+A summary shows the number of licenses being used as well as the number of licenses available to allocate to other assets.

 ## Groups
 [Organization groups](user_tsguideset.html#group) can be viewed, created, edited and deleted.
 Organization administrators use groups to designate a user's organization and application role.
 This provides the ability to customize what users can see and do in Contrast.

 ## Users
 Manage users for an organization, including the ability to [add](user_tsguideset.html#user), edit or delete.
-Users can be assigned a default group (or role), be designated for API-Only use, and unlocked if for some reason they've been locked out.
+Users can be assigned a default group (or role), be designated for API-Only use, and unlocked if they've been locked out.

 ## Security
 Organization administrators can manage [password policy](admin_tsconfig.html#pw), [IP restrictions](admin_tsconfig.html#ip), [two-step verification](admin_tsconfig.html#tsv) and session timeouts.
 In addition, an audit log is available and searchable by keyword and date.